Team-Nutshell/nutshellengine-docs/_sources/types/WindowModuleInterface/index.rst.txt

 	  - Returns the window's opacity.
 	* - :doc:`/types/WindowModuleInterface/getWindowDroppedFiles/index`
 	  - Returns the path to the files dropped on the window.
+	* - :doc:`/types/WindowModuleInterface/setWindowFocus/index`
+	  - Focuses the window.
+	* - :doc:`/types/WindowModuleInterface/isWindowFocused/index`
+	  - Checks if the window is focused.
 	* - :doc:`/types/WindowModuleInterface/pollEvents/index`
 	  - Polls the window system events.
 	* - :doc:`/types/WindowModuleInterface/setWindowTitle/index`